TRAINS & CARGO

 THE ROUTE BOARDS

-When playing without, you load your cargo tokens behind a wooden locomotive figure simply by placing them in a row on the table.
+When playing without, you load cargo tokens behind a wooden locomotive figure simply by placing them in a row on the table.
 When playing with the Route Boards, however, you load your tokens onto designated spaces on a board.

 This very short route favors Passengers (blue tokens) by doubling their market value.
 A risky board that can be very rewarding if used at the right time.